bkamapantula/bkamapantula.github.io/_posts/2020-07-10-jekyll-minima-pagination.md

 # Posts layout update

-The home page of my blog as a short introduction about me followed by a list of posts.
+The home page of my blog has a short introduction about me followed by a list of posts.
 The items I wanted to improve:

 - paginate posts
 - show excerpt for each post